tsmean/frontend/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+By default, the app makes use of a REST-API provided by http://demo.tsmean.com:4242.
+You can change this in the `environment.ts` and `environment.prod.ts` files, for example use `localhost:3000` to connect to your own backend.

 ## Code scaffolding